troperville

 Brittney Rogers, Denny Rogers, Renee Rogers, Brock Rogers (The Rogers Family)

-Parents and their two kids, they got lost repeatedly in the second leg and wound up 9th.
+Parents and their two kids, they got lost repeatedly in the second leg and wound up in 9th place.

 Reggie Black, Kenneth Black, Austin Black, Kimberly Black (The Black Family)

-Parents and their two young sons.
-Remembered mostly for the Unfortunate Implications of their last name.
-They were the first team eliminated when they had issues with the watermill building Detour, then were edged out by the Linz Family when looking for the Detour.
+Parents and their two young sons, with Austin being the youngest person to ever compete in any edition of the Amazing Race.
+They were the first team eliminated when they had issues with the watermill building Detour, then were edged out by the Linz Family when looking for the Pit Stop.

 • The Load: Eight-year-old Austin, the youngest racer on the season, was not nearly as fit for the race as nine-year-old Carissa Gaghan.
 He had trouble rowing the boat across the Delaware, and had to be pulled out of the creek during the watermill Detour.

-• No Sense of Direction: The Linzes were tailing them out of the Detour, but split off and were able to find the Pit Stop before them.
+• No Sense of Direction: The Linz Siblings were tailing them out of the Detour, but split off and were able to find the Pit Stop before them.